kent-map/kent/20c/20c-holt-biography.md

 **Keywords** Kent as a fictional setting, Goodwin Sands, Folkestone, local history.

-Brief excerpt from publication ‘”the sand moves as you watch and forms itself into strange shapes, like monsters some of them . . . with claws . . . waiting to catch anyone who wandered there and pull them down.
+>‘”the sand moves as you watch and forms itself into strange shapes, like monsters some of them . . . with claws . . . waiting to catch anyone who wandered there and pull them down.
 There were gulls circling overhead.
 Their cries were so mournful, Mrs Verlaine.
 Oh, it was frightening, so lonely, so desolate.
 They say the sands are haunted.
 I’ve talked to one of the men from the North Goodwins Lightship and he says that when he’s on watch he sometimes hears wild heart-rending cries from the sands.
 They used to say it was the gulls, but he wasn’t so sure.
 Terrible things have happened there”’.

 ### Article